WangariKimotho/Udacity_tasks/README.md

-# Udacity_tasks
-Tasks performed under udacity ML program.
-This project involves creating a python package for Gaussian and Binomial distributions.
+This project involves using python's OOP power in creating a python package to calculate Gaussian and Binomial distributions.

+The created package is currently on Pypi.

 #pip install udacityproject-distributions
 #import udacityproject_distributions

+Tasks performed under udacity ML program.